 A production fluid is agitated when it hits the diverter plate at the inlet of a vessel.
 The sudden impact on the plate causes a rapid change in direction and velocity which helps break the surface tension of the liquids and start the separation process.

 There are many types of inlet diverters in separators, and the which is used depends on the attributes and volume of the well stream.

 Agitation increases the probability that the liquid will coalesce and settle from the emulsion.

 During coalescence, water droplets come together to form larger drops.

 Picture yourself driving on a foggy morning.
 The fog tells us there is is a lot of moisture in the air, but it doesn't actually condense into liquid until it hits your windshield.

 The same is true when gas hits a hard surface.
 This may be a diverter plate when it first enters the vessel, or a mist eliminator as it exits.

-In vane-type mist eliminators, droplets are removed from the vapor stream through inertial impaction.
-The wet gas is forced to change directions causing mist droplets to strike the vanes and coalesce with other droplets, eventually falling.
+In vane-type mist eliminators, tiny droplets are removed from the vapor stream through inertial impaction.
+The wet gas is forced to change directions, causing mist droplets to strike the vanes and coalesce with other droplets, eventually falling.